evpo/EncryptPad/docs/en/tutorials/open_plain_text_protect_with_passphrase/passphrase_protection.md

-# Open a plain text file, protect it with a password and save as a GPG file
+# Open a plain text file, protect it with a passphrase and save as a GPG file

-We are going to open a plain text file, protect it with a password and save as a GPG file.
+We are going to open a plain text file, protect it with a passphrase and save as a GPG file.

 ## Open a plain text file